cscart/docs/en/cscart_addons/addons/full-width_banner/index.rst

 =====================

     .. fancybox:: img/full-width-banner-settings.png
-        :alt: Full-Width Banner add-on for CS-Cart
+        :alt: Pro Banner add-on for CS-Cart

     * **License key**—Enter the license key to activate the add-on.
 You will receive this key in the order confirmation email.
 You can also see license keys for all your purchased add-ons in your HelpDesk account.
 Log in to `HelpDesk <https://www.simtechdev.com/helpdesk>`_, and navigate to the **Licenses** section:

 ============================
-Creating a full-width banner
+Creating a Pro Banner
 ============================

 +++++++++++++++++++++++